 Lapis: The Journal of the Institute of Fine Arts

-Lapis: The Journal of the Institute of Fine Arts is a peer-reviewed, open-access journal on art history, architecture, and art conservation published by the Institute of Fine Arts at New York University.Read the inaugural issue
+Lapis: The Journal of the Institute of Fine Arts is a peer-reviewed, open-access journal on art history, architecture, and art conservation published by the Institute of Fine Arts at New York University.Read the latest issue

 Amerasia: An Inquiry into Early Modern Imaginative Geography

 In 1545, the German mathematician and cartographer Caspar Vopel (1511-1561) designed a famous and influential map of the world, A New Complete and Universal Description of the Whole World, that depicts Asia and America overlapping on the same landmass.